rexrainbow/phaser3-rex-notes/docs/docs/circlemaskimage.md

 ## Introduction

 Load a texture, then apply a circle mask.
-Extended from [canvas](canvas.md).
+Extended from [canvas plugin](canvas.md).

 - Author: Rex
 - Game object